iptq/panorama/README.md

 - Never have to actually close the application.
 - Handles email, calendar, and address books using open standards.
+- Hot-reload on-disk config.

+Stretch goals:
 - Unified "feed" that any app can submit to.
-- Hot-reload on-disk config.
 - Submit notifications to gotify-shaped notification servers.
+- RSS aggregator.
+- IRC client??

 Credits
 -------